Back to Blog

 Final Thoughts

 BTS returned last night.
 Not with a single.
-With a fourteen track album.
-A historic concert.
+With a fourteen track album, nearly 4 million first-day sales, and a historic concert in front of 260,000 people.
 A statement about who they are and where they come from.

 If you watched the concert, you saw something important.
 If you missed it, the replay is waiting.
 Either way, the music is here now.
 The new era has started.